top of page

 It’s biology + tribe wiring.

-“Careful… this might separate you.”
+“Careful old sport… this might separate you.”

-That subtle tension you feel?
+That subtle tension you feel.

 That’s your nervous system protecting your place in the tribe.